adopted-ember-addons/ember-pikaday/README.md

 [![Ember Observer Score](https://emberobserver.com/badges/ember-pikaday.svg)](https://emberobserver.com/addons/ember-pikaday)
 [![NPM](https://badgen.net/npm/v/ember-pikaday)](https://www.npmjs.com/package/ember-pikaday)

 ember-pikaday is an addon that can be installed with Ember CLI.
-It gives you a datepicker input component that can be used in your Ember.js application. [ember-cli-moment-shim](https://github.com/jasonmit/ember-cli-moment-shim) is used in the background so it is added as NPM dependencies to your application.
+It gives you a datepicker input component that can be used in your Ember.js application.

 **The component provided by ember-pikaday is fully acceptance tested.
 It also provides test helpers to interact with the datepicker in your own acceptance tests.
 It works in Ember 1.13.1+ or 2.0+, including beta and canary.**